Punta Gorda crab shack serves fresh seafood from local fishermen

 This is a true Florida crab shack; they don’t come more authentic than this.

 You hear the squawks of the parrot on the porch and the BAM!
 BAM!
 BAM! of wooden mallets cracking open blue crab claws.
-The doors and windows are open to the breeze, shaded by sprawling live oak trees.
+The doors and windows at Peace River Seafood are open to the breeze, shaded by sprawling live oak trees.

 The prettiest sight, though, is the array of buckets on the tables piled with bright orange crabs (they’re blue before they’re cooked) and yellow cobs of corn.

-Mid-afternoon on a November Friday, half the tables are filled.
+Mid-afternoon on a November Friday, half the tables at Peace River Seafood are filled.
 A woman walks in alone and is immediately greeted: “Hi dear, you here for your crabs?”
-She proceeds to order the $20 all-you-can-eat bucket of blue crabs and sits alone, wielding her mallet in a cheerful attack.
+She proceeds to order the all-you-can-eat bucket of blue crabs and sits alone, wielding her mallet in a cheerful attack.
 It is clear she is a regular.

 Other tables hold noisy groups.
 They go through reams of paper towels as they make their way messily through their crab buckets, with newspapers spread on the picnic table serving as their only plates.